jordanbean-msft/b2c-with-custom-claim/README.md

 In order to do this, you must use a service principal that has at least **User.ReadWrite.All** so you can create the user profiles programatically.

+Since we are running this back-population programatically, we can use [client credential grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to allow our script or Postman to create the users.

 ### Import B2C.postman_collection.json into Postman

 For convienence, this repo includes a sample Postman collection.
 Import into Postman (File->Import).